-If you are traveling interstate or overseas for study, conference or research purposes, you need to complete the Application to Study Away process to notify the University when you will be away and where you are traveling to.
+If you are travelling interstate or overseas for study, conference or research purposes, you need to complete the Application to Study Away process to notify the University when you will be away and where you are travelling to.
 The Application to Study Away form is completed online via the Student Portal.
-Candidates should review and complete the required steps via the Graduate Research Hub Travel, conferences and fieldwork web page to ensure the Application to Study Away form is complete.
+Candidates should review and complete the required steps via the Graduate Research Hub Study away web page to ensure the Application to Study Away form is complete.
 The application will not be processed until all required steps are complete.

-Please note: Asia Institute-specific requirements (below) are required in addition to all applicable requirements listed on the Graduate Research Hub Travel, conferences and fieldwork web page.
+Please note: Asia Institute-specific requirements (below) are required in addition to all applicable requirements listed on the Graduate Research Hub Study away web page.

 Applicants must show evidence of approved travel insurance before your study away can be approved.
 Applicants should register for travel insurance at the time of putting in the study away application.
 Once received, the approval email can be attached to your application to study away online via the Student Portal.

 If you are intending to do more than one fieldwork trip over the course of your degree, you should plan carefully which scholarships or awards you will apply for, as some awards are available only once during your degree.
 You should also expect to contribute personal finances toward your trip as it is unlikely that the funding you receive will cover the full cost of your journey.
 Limited funding may be available for coursework Masters, honours, or graduate diploma students who wish to travel overseas for non-fieldwork study.
 For more information please visit the Scholarships website and Study overseas websites.